-Ellie Simmonds goes on a heartbreaking journey of discovery in the new ITV documentary Finding My Secret Family, in which she goes in search of the reasons why she was adopted.
+Ellie Simmonds went on a heartbreaking journey of discovery in her ITV documentary Finding My Secret Family last year, in which she went in search of the reasons why she was adopted.

-The multiple Gold Medal-winning Paralympian explores the relationship between disability and adoption in the new hour-long show.
-She discovers that she was put in foster care at just 10 days old because of her dwarfism.
+The multiple Gold Medal-winning Paralympian explored the relationship between disability and adoption in the hour-long show.
+She discovered that she was put in foster care at just 10 days old because of her dwarfism.

-Ellie – who was born with achondroplasia – follows her own adoption journey and tracks down her birth mother, who she finally meets after 28 years.
+Ellie – who was born with achondroplasia – followed her own adoption journey and tracked down her birth mother, who she finally met after 28 years on the show

 Here’s everything you need to know about why Ellie Simmonds was adopted, and her journey on ITV’s Finding My Secret Family.